PGY1 Pharmacy Residency

 - Discuss your long-term career goals and why you believe this program will help you achieve these goals

-- Describe one clinical pharmacy scenario in which you intervened and provided medication recommendations that had a significant impact for the patient
+- Describe one clinical pharmacy scenario in which you intervened and provided medication recommendations that had a significant impact for the patient and what the outcome was

 - Curriculum Vitae